 The colours red, yellow and green have carried special importance since at least the early 17th century, as it was a symbol of the Ethiopian Empire's Solomonic dynasty and the Holy Trinity, reflecting its long history of the Ethiopian Orthodox church.
 Ethiopia's flag evolved in 1897 from three coloured pennants and originally had red on top.

-On 3 October 1935, the Italian Fascist regime under Mussolini again attacked Ethiopia, using tanks, planes and chemical weapons, and for five years, from 1936 to 1941, occupied Ethiopia, flying the Italian flag, as the colony of Abyssinia (the name it used to be referred to outside the country, derived from an early Arabic name).
-In 1941 the Italians were driven out by British and Ethiopian patriot forces and the National flag was restored.
-In 1949 Emperor Haile Selassie I adopted an Imperial Standard, featuring the Lion of Judah on the front (obverse) and St. George staying the dragon on the back (reverse), encircled by the collar of the Order of Solomon's Seal.
+On 3 October 1935, the Italian Fascist regime under Mussolini again attacked Ethiopia, using tanks, planes and chemical weapons.
+For five years, from 1936 to 1941, occupied Ethiopia, flying the Italian flag, as its colony of Abyssinia (the name it used to be referred to outside the country, derived from an early Arabic name).
+In 1941 the Italians were driven out by British and Ethiopian patriot forces, and the National flag was restored.
+In 1949 Emperor Haile Selassie I adopted an Imperial Standard, featuring the Lion of Judah on the front (obverse) and St. George slaying the dragon on the back (reverse), encircled by the collar of the Order of Solomon’s Seal.

 A green-yellow-red flag without any emblem had always been used by the people, as it could be cheaply made and would remain current even when regimes changed: this basic pattern could not be changed.
 It became the country’s only flag after the overthrow of the communist regime until, on 6 February 1996, new symbols were introduced for the Federal Democratic Republic of Ethiopia.
 The emblem features a blue disk, symbolising peace, and a pentagram with rays emanating from its inner angles signifying “the bright prospect in sight for the Nations, Nationalities and Peoples (of Ethiopia) united in their common will”.

-Since the reorganisation of Ethiopia into nine ethnic regions, each region now has its own flag as well.
+Since the reorganisation of Ethiopia into ten ethnic regions, each region now has its own flag as well.